BestTimesToVisit.com Logo

 When is the absolute best time to visit the Sierra Nevada for hiking, and what should I pack?

 For prime hiking, aim for late June through September.
-The snow has melted from most trails, and the wildflowers are spectacular.
-Definitely pack layers – mornings can be chilly even in summer, especially at higher altitudes.
-Good hiking boots are a must, along with sun protection, as the sun is intense at elevation.
+The snow has melted from most trails, the wildflowers are spectacular, and the weather is generally stable.
+Pack layers – mornings can be chilly even in summer, and always bring a waterproof jacket, sturdy hiking boots, sunscreen, and plenty of water.
+Don't forget a hat and sunglasses; the sun at higher altitudes is intense!

-What's the deal with 'tapas' culture in the Sierra Nevada region, especially in Granada?
+What's the deal with 'tapas' in the Sierra Nevada region, and how do I order them?

 How many days do you need in Sierra Nevada, Spain?